SamyAttia/dataviz-project-Happiness-Factors-proposal/README.md

 * Week 10: Added World map to visualize all 146 countries, ranks, and happiness scores.
 * Week 11: Added scatter plots for Happiness factors correlation.
 * Week 12: Added Donut Chart Visualization: The side panels feature donut charts for each country.
+* Week 13: Added interactive legend that filter countries on the map by happiness score range, highlighting only the selected score category for focused analysis.
-* Week 13: Conduct testing, write documentation, and polish the design.
+* Week 14: Conduct testing, write documentation, and polish the design.